 ii) Structured Physical Activity

-Being active makes your body more sensitive to insulin (the hormone that permits cells in your body to utilise blood sugar for energy), which aids with diabetes management.
+Being active makes your body more sensitive to insulin (the hormone that permits cells in your body to utilize blood sugar for energy), which aids with diabetes management.
 Physical activity also aids in blood sugar regulation and reduces your chances of heart disease and nerve damage.
 Apart from this, exercise will also aid you in maintaining a healthy weight.

 When you exercise, your body releases certain hormones that make you feel happy and sleep better.
-You can start with walking, jogging, swimming and later on incorporate work out into your daily routine.
+You can start with walking, jogging, swimming and later on incorporate workout into your daily routine.

 iii) Stress Management